TL;DR

 — Matthew Costello, Chief Education Officer, White House Historical Association

-✅ Real-Time RF Drone Detection: Instantly detects drones using radio frequency remote ID signals VERSATILE DETECTION: Handheld device…
+✅ Real-Time RI Drone Detection: Instantly detects drones using remote ID radio frequency (RI) signals – even when…

 As an affiliate, we earn on qualifying purchases.